-9Between 2000 and 2003, there were six initiative constitutional amendments that made it to the ballot; we have data for four of these six measures (we lack data for Propositions 38 and 39 in the 2000 general election).
+&lt;sup>7Between 2000 and 2003, there were six initiative constitutional amendments that made it to the ballot; we have data for four of these six measures (we lack data for Propositions 38 and 39 in the 2000 general election).
 In this same period, there were five initiative statutes that made it to the ballot, of which we have four; we did not receive data on Proposition 50 in the 2002 general election.
 Proposition 38 in the 2000 general election focused on school vouchers, while Proposition 39 regarded lowering the voting threshold for school bonds to 55%.
 Proposition 38 failed to pass, receiving only 29.4% of yes votes, while Proposition 39 passed with 53.4% voting yes.
 Proposition 50 in the 2002 general election concerned water quality, water projects, and wetland protection; this measure passed with 55.3% voting yes.
-We received this data as part of research we were undertaking for another project, as in the course of communications with officials in include the number of signatures gathered for each measure in each county, as well as information resulting from tests performed to ascertain the number of signatures that are valid (i.e., from registered voters).
-Other research has addressed the question of how county-level demographic and political characteristics influence the number and validity of signatures gathered in each county (Boehmke and Alvarez 2004).
-In this paper we use these data to create a measure of the intensity of signature gathering across California's fifty-eight counties.
+We received this data as part of research we were undertaking for another project, as in the course of communications with officials in the Elections Division we learned that they retained some data on signature checks for some recent ballot measures.
+We asked them to provide all of the data they had retained.
+We received a spreadsheet with data on the eight ballot measures, and only these eight.
+Expansion of this database, including more data from earlier proposed ballot measures, is the subject of future research.

-A description of the eight measures for which we have data is included in Table 1.
-Note that our measures include a variety of issue areas and appeared on the ballot over three years and in four different elections.
-There are three measures from the 2000 general election.
-Proposition 35 covered state public works projects and issues associated with the use of private contracts for those projects; it passed with 55.2% of the votes cast.
-Proposition 36 deal with drug treatment programs, and passed with 60.9% of votes cast.
+&lt;sup>8See Boehmke and Alvarez ([2004]) for an analysis of how county-level demographic and political characteristics influence the number and validity of signatures gathered in each county.

 Proposition 37 would have lowered the vote threshold for passage of new taxes and it failed to pass, with 47.9% of votes.
 One of the initiatives we have data on appeared on the 2002 primary election ballot as Proposition 45.
 This measure would have altered the term limits law for legislators in California, and it was defeated after receiving 42.3% of votes cast.
 From the 2002 general election we have data on three Propositions: Proposition 51 regarding the distribution of transportation taxes received only 42.2% of yes votes; Proposition 52 would have changed voter registration laws to usher in election day registration in California and received 40.9% of the vote; and Proposition 49 providing new funding for before and after school programs passed after receiving yes votes from 56.7% of voters.
 The last initiative in our database appeared on the October 2003 statewide recall ballot as Proposition 54.
 This measure would have barred the state from collecting racial and ethnic data, but it failed to pass with only 36.1% of voters casting ballots in support of passage.